-Aim for Today .- Aim to give your Standard of Attain-

-ment work a new impetus today.
+Aim for Today .- Aim to give your Standard of Attainment work a new impetus today.
 Push it hard.
 Study your needs in the executive committee.
 What has your society done?
 Can you not add ten per cent of your society members to your Standard of Attainment membership by May?
 Aim high, Lay definite plans.
-Why not organize a Stand-ard of Attainment class to meet once a week?
+Why not organize a Standard of Attainment class to meet once a week?
 There are excellent helps now.
-If you do not have both the Senior and Junior Standard of Attainment Manuals in your society library, why not get them now? - Junior 6 cents; Senior, 50 cents.
-Really every young person who studies for Attainment membership should have a manual to use.
-Have your plans carefully laid beforehand.
+If you do not have both the Senior and Junior Standard of Attainment Manuals in your society library, why not get them now?-Junior 6 cents; Senior, 50 cents.
+Really every young person who studies for Attainment membership should have a manual to use. plans carefully laid beforehand.
 Present them briefly and enthusiastically at the meeting.
-Make today the be-ginning of a Standard of Attainment campaign that will carry you far past your goal by May?
-Why should not every person in your society in your should not every person in your society, in your church, and in your Sabbath school become a member of Attainment, either Senior or Junior, during 1919?
-Have a good stirring meet-ing today, and follow it with faithful, systematic personal effort.
+Make today the beginning of a Standard of Attainment campaign that will carry you far past your goal by May?
+Why should not every person in your society in your should not earry you far past your goal by may?
+Wity should not every person in your society, in your church, and in your Sabbath school become a member of Attainment, either Senior or Junior, during 1919?
+Have a good stirring meeting today, and follow it with faithful, systematic personal

-Material and Notes.- Always look over the material for both the Senior and the Junior programs; and always read what the notes say about the different numbers on the programs.
+Material and Notes.-Always look over the material for both the Senior and the Junior programs; and always read what the notes say about the different numbers on the programs.

-Opening Exercises.- Have a few good stirring songs ag.
+Opening Exercises.-Have a few good stirring songs ag.
 The following in "Christ in Song" are appropriate sung. for the Seniors: Nos.
 513, 531, 576, 622, 641, 651, 793. the Juniors, perhaps the following will be better than some of those mentioned above: 501, 571, 579, 852.

-Secretary's Report.- After the secretary has read his
+Secretary's Report.-After the secretary has read his

-Secretary's Report.- After the secretary has read his report, including the report of work for the past week, ask each band leader to state briefly what has been done in his hand during the past month, and what he plans to do during the month just begun.
+Secretary's Report.-After the secretary has read his report, including the report of work for the past week, ask each band leader to state briefly what has been done in his hand during the past month, and what he plans to do during the month just begun.
 Emphasize work.
 "Keep the home fires burning."
 Every month get your bearings.
 Be sure that each month counts for definite progress.
 If the Junior society is not divided into bands, the superintendent could report on work and plans.

-Standard of Attainment Roll Call .- We are giving here the actual questions used in the test last December.
-Use the actual questions used in the test last December.
-Use these - both Bible Doctrines and Denominational History - in your Roll Call.
+Standard of Attainment Roll Call .- We are giving here the actual questions used in the test last December. the actual questions used in the test last December.
+Use these-both Bible Doctrines and Denominational History-in your Roll Call.
 There are sets of Senior questions for the Senior society, and sets of the Junior for the Juniors.
 One week before the meeting, distribute these questions among the members.
-If you have more members than ques-tions are the same question to mean them are than questhous, give the same question to more than one.
-If you have too many questions, give some Missionary Volunteers two.
+If you have more members than questions are given the same question to mean them. tious, give the same question to more than one.
+If you have too many questions, give some Missionary Volnnteers two.
 Keep a copy of each question, and know who is to answer it.
 Those who cannot find answers to the questions, should be sure to obtain them from the educational secre-tary before this meeting.
 This Roll Call may be conducted by the educational secretary.
 It will give the Missionary one or both subjects next May.
-Social Meeting.- Plan your program throughout so that you will have at least ten minutes left for a social meeting.
-This is one of the great essentials to Christian growth.
-Do This is one of the great essentials to Christial growth.
-Bo not crowd it out.
-You will notice that the program each week calls for some expression of this nature from each member.
-Remember always that expression deepens im-pression.
-Today get the young people to tell of their de-sires to do right, their experiences during the past week.
-Let them speak of opportunities used and of opportunities lost, of new facts learned in 'today's meeting, etc.